Acetolyne/flowcat/README.md

 Flowcat is currently only tested on Linux systems, now that flowcat is written in GoLang I am looking at porting it to Windows systems as well.
 While not tested yet it should currently work with MacOS as well but feedback is required.

-#### Installation from source
+#### Installation

-To install from source clone the repository with the command ```git clone https://github.com/Acetolyne/flowcat``` build the binary for your system with ```go build -o flowcat``` Now move the binary to a system path such as /usr/bin/
+To install from source clone the repository with the command ```git clone https://github.com/Acetolyne/flowcat``` build the binary for your system with ```go build -o flowcat``` Now move the binary to a system path such as /usr/bin/ alternatively if you don't want to setup a go environment to build from source you may use one of the pre-compiled binaries in the bin directory.

-#### Project initialization
+#### Settings initialization
-running ```flowcat init``` will allow you to make a settings file for your project so you don't need to pass arguments if it is being run against the currect folder.
-This is the prefered way as it will also allow you to specify regex patterns for files to ignore.
-Once running flowcat init flowcat will ask you for the settings you would like to use and these will be written to a settings file called .flowcat, it is suggested to edit the .flowcat file to include the files or regex you would like to ignore will flowcat runs.
+running ```flowcat init``` will allow you to make a settings file for your user so that you can set the default -m argument as well as a list of regex for files to ignore.
+Once running flowcat init flowcat will confirm the file was written to ~/.flowcat, it is suggested to edit the settings file to include the files or regex you would like to ignore when flowcat runs.

 #### Regex
 The regex used for matching against ignore files and to match lines via the -m argument is described in the documentation at https://github.com/google/re2/wiki/Syntax and uses the MatchString method.